chuan-su/notes/src/aws/misc.md

 - If you have multiple single region trails, consider configuring your trails so that global service events are delivered in only one of the trails.

+### Data Event

+You can currently log data events on different resource types such as Amazon S3 object-level API activity (e.g. GetObject, DeleteObject, and PutObject API operations), AWS Lambda function execution activity (the Invoke API), DynamoDB Item actions, and many more.

 Read More: